Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 How often are the Hans-Peter Wild Talent Scholarships awarded?

-The Hans-Peter Wild Talent Scholarships are awarded once a year at the beginning of the winter semester.
+The Hans-Peter Wild Talent Scholarships are awarded once a year before the start of the winter semester.

 How long is the scholarship period?